 Despite significant medical advances in many therapeutic areas, many countries have made limited progress in their level of patient treatment and in providing broad-based access to available therapies.
 This situation arises in part from the tension between the best clinical practices (as defined by evidence-based medicine) and the pressures of cost containment in publicly financed health systems.

-In this context, we believe that our contributions to organizations, such as patient groups and health-related charities and nongovernmental organizations (NGOs), are fundamental to our goals and corporate responsibility.
-Because of the gaps in patient care in such areas as vaccination, heart disease, HIV, hepatitis C infection and other chronic conditions, there is a compelling need for the pharmaceutical industry to work more closely with patient organizations to improve access to accurate, balanced and reliable information about diseases and available therapies.
+In this context, we believe that our contributions to organizations, such as patient groups, health-related charities and nongovernmental organizations (NGOs), are fundamental to our goals and corporate responsibility.
+Because of the gaps in patient care and changes to health policy in such areas as vaccination, heart disease, HIV, hepatitis C infection and other chronic conditions, there is a compelling need for the pharmaceutical industry to work more closely with patient organizations to improve access to therapies and increase awareness of the disease.

 Merck has a long history of collaboration with patient groups and health-related charities in areas that are relevant to our business, including knowledge and understanding of diseases and treatment options, and information and decision-making among consumers in healthcare.